The HEAP project is made up of 12 Work Packages

 The Ethics and Regulations Work Package (WP2) will develop the HEAP ethical and governance framework to ensure that data are handled legally and in line with the expectations of patients and the public.
 This will allow data to be shared under controlled and ethical conditions and in compliance with all regulations, including GDPR.

-Stichting MLC Foundation will work with other European institutions to share best practices and lessons learned about the legal and ethical challenges associated with big data projects.
+Lygature will work with other European institutions to share best practices and lessons learned about the legal and ethical challenges associated with big data projects.
 The aim is to reach a pan-European consensus on big data processing for better health care.

 Lead partner: Pirkanmaa Hospital District